Iowa Court Records

 How Do I Get Family Court Records in Iowa?

-The state of Iowa provides a variety of channels through which family court records can be accessed.
-Generally, Iowa family court records can be accessed by interested and eligible persons through public terminals available in various courthouses across the state or by making mail-in requests to the record custodian.
+The state of Iowa by law provides a variety of channels through which family court records can be accessed.
+Generally, interested and eligible persons can access Iowa family court records through public terminals available in various courthouses across the state or by making mail-in requests to the record custodian.
 However, the protocol for accessing these records depends primarily on the case and the record custodian.

 Both government websites and organizations may offer divorce and marriage records.
-Similarly, third party public record websites can also provide these types of records.
-But because third party organizations are not operated or sponsored by the government, record availability may vary.
-Further, marriage and Iowa divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.
+Similarly, third-party public record websites can also provide these types of records.
+However, because third-party organizations are not operated or sponsored by the government, record availability may vary.
+Further, marriage and Iowa divorce records are considered highly private and are often sealed, meaning the availability of these types of records cannot be guaranteed.

 How to Obtain Iowa Family Court Records Online

-The Iowa Courts Online Search is a service provided by the Iowa Judicial Branch which offers remote online access to family court records generated by Iowa appellate courts and trial courts.
+The Iowa Courts Online Search is a service provided by the Iowa Judicial Branch that offers remote online access to family court records generated by Iowa appellate courts and trial courts.

-To use this portal, interested persons are required to register online by providing the requested information and preferred login information.
+To use this portal, interested persons must register online by providing the requested information and preferred login information.
 Upon completing the registration, the registered user may perform up to 1,000 searches per calendar day.

 Records can be obtained on the portal by performing an appellate court case search, a trial court case search, a paid search, or an advanced case search (either appellate or trial court).
 Cases searches require that the requestor provide some information regarding the cases.
 However, there are a limited number of fields available.
-Payment searches provide requestors with case information in exchange for a nominal payment while advance case searches allow users access to up-to-the-minute information.
-The information required to facilitate all searches includes the full name(s) of either or both parties, the place in which the case was heard as well as the case file number of the record (if known).
+Payment searches provide requestors with case information in exchange for a nominal payment, while advance case searches allow users access to up-to-the-minute information.
+The information required to facilitate all searches includes the full name(s) of either or both parties, the place in which the case was heard, and the case file number of the record (if known).

 How to Make in-person Requests for Iowa Family Records